netzherpes/Telefonbuch2-for-KIM-1/README.md

 Start the program at $0000<br>
 After the start you are in search mode.

-Enter a keyword and whole matching
+SEARCH: Enter a keyword and whole matching
 Lines of text will be presented.

+SWITCH to entry mode by pressing ESC
-To change or add an entry press ESC change a line: Enter the identifying text to change, press Enter and insert a new Data Entry.
+After you added or changed an entry you

+CHANGE a line: Enter an identifying text to change, press 'Enter' and insert a new Data Entry.

-To add an entry Type >  and enter
+ADD an entry by typing '>'  and 'enter'
 (after the ESC).
 Background: the last
 Byte of your Data File is a '>'.
 It will be deleted, an Entry added